Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 _Note: in order for this to work, your element(or component), besides the above directive, must include one of these **form-control-based** directives: `[formControlName],[ngModel],[formControl]`_

 _[Back to Contents](#contents)_

+## Conclusion

+I hope this article has clarified some concepts and emphasized how powerful can this package be.

+Thanks for reading!